-Crowdfunding has become an incredibly popular way to finance projects, especially in the artistic community.
-As the idea has developed, funding-seekers have found new and creative ways to get people excited about their project, and video is now one of the main ways to do that
+Crowdfunding has become a popular way to finance projects, especially in the artistic community.
+As the idea has developed, funding-seekers have found new and creative ways to get people excited about their project.
+Video is now one of the main ways to do that

 10 Fun and Effective Crowdfunding Videos

-A campaign that manages to overdeliver on its target can surely be called a success, and Hopstuff Brewery managed to shoot way past their target, by 61%!
-As this wasn’t their first campaign, Hopstuff were able to make use of video to show their backers what they’d achieved since the last time they’d crowdfunded, and clearly, they made a persuasive argument!
+A campaign that manages to overdeliver on its target can surely be called a success.
+Hopstuff Brewery managed to shoot way past their target, by 61%!
+This wasn’t the brewery's first campaign.
+Hopstuff was able to make use of video to show their backers what they’d achieved since the last time they’d crowdfunded.
+Clearly, they made a persuasive argument!
 Their ‘to camera’ style is personable and engaging.

 If you haven’t played this game, you’re missing out.
 Exploding kittens is an unusual and, on the face of it, complicated card game.
-Using video to demonstrate the fun side of this game and the goals (don’t blow up, basically) was a neat way to build excitement for this.
-The creators mostly made use of an explainer style video with some fun graphics to accompany the words and it helped to make them one of the most funded/backed projects on Kickstarter of all time.
+Using video to show the fun side of this game and the goals (don’t blow up, basically) was a neat way to build excitement for this.
+The creators mostly made use of an explainer style video with some fun graphics to go with the words.
+It helped to make them one of the most funded/backed projects on Kickstarter of all time.

-Tip Takeaway: If the concept is physical or you don’t have it yet, using an explainer template can be a neat way to demonstrate what you aim to do.
+Tip Takeaway: If the concept is physical or you don’t have it yet, using an explainer template can be a neat way to show what you aim to do.

 3. Star Citizen

 Hold onto your hats because Star Citizen managed to raise over $2 million from an initial ask of $500k and has since gone on to make over $46 million.
 How?
-Well, the concept was crowdfunding for a video game and they did this by creating a video that resembled a movie trailer, really bringing the idea to life.
+Well, the concept was crowdfunding for a video game.
+They did this by creating a video that resembled a movie trailer, really bringing the idea to life.
 To top that, they threw a ‘to-camera’ interview with the creator in as if he was part of the game – nice.